• Skip to main content

 • double-sided tape, adhesive magnetic strips, or stapler

-After you purchase this activity and download it, I recommend that you print these out on cardstock and laminate them so it can be used year after year.
+After you purchase this activity and download it, I recommend printing as much as you can on cardstock and laminating so it can be used year after year.

 This science resource is full of an assortment of activities and centers.
 Therefore, preparation will vary.
 Below is a brief rundown of each component in the Animal Habitats Science Unit.